Breastfeeding and Maternal Illness Part 2

-This virus is typical of viruses as already mentioned in Breastfeeding and Maternal Illness Part 1 in the sense that by the time the mother is aware she is unwell, not only is the viremic phase (when virus is found in the blood) over for many days or even weeks.
-Furthermore, though infection is possible from virus in the bowel movements, infection from contact with bowel movements is no longer likely either, once the mother has symptoms, since the virus is no longer in the intestinal tract.
+This virus is typical of viruses as already mentioned in Breastfeeding and Maternal Illness Part 1 in the sense that by the time the mother is aware she is unwell, not only is the viremic phase over (when virus is found in the blood) for many days or even weeks, but also, though infection is possible from virus in the bowel movements, infection from contact with bowel movements is no longer likely either, once the mother has symptoms, since the virus is no longer in the intestinal tract.
 In other words, by the time the mother is obviously sick, she can no longer pass the infection to the baby, not by being with the baby or by breastfeeding.
 If, at some earlier moment, the baby did pick up the virus, breastfeeding will help decrease the risk of his getting the infection.
 If he does get infected while the mother still has no symptoms but is infectious, continued breastfeeding will likely diminish the severity of the infection.

 It is true that hepatitis, if it is severe (it can be mild or even asymptomatic), can cause the mother to be extremely tired, with abdominal pain and not being able to eat as well as feeling weak and this may make it difficult for her to care for the baby.
-It is best if the mother goes to bed with the baby and nurses him in bed.
+It is best if the mother go to bed with the baby and nurses him in bed.
 It would also be best if she not be responsible for other chores and working outside the home during this time.

 Hepatitis B is similar to hepatitis A in that the symptoms are very similar; jaundice, fatigue, abdominal pain.
 As with hepatitis A, not everyone who is infected develops the illness.
 However, unlike hepatitis A, about 10 to 15% of all people who are infected with hepatitis B become chronic carriers of the virus.
 This means their bodily fluids may be infectious even though they have no symptoms of the disease.